 Project management delivers technologies and systems into organisations.
 Change management ensures these technologies are used by the people working within them.

-Change management is becoming an increasingly important role within organisations and Change Management training is a popular training ground for a successful change management career.
+Change management is becoming an increasingly important role within organisations and change management certification is a necessary step for a successful change management career.

 8 reasons why change management is important